jashshah-dev/AWS-EMR-based-Recommendation-Engine-Pipeline/README.md

 Explore the synergy between Matrix Factorization and ALS, unlocking the potential to enhance recommendation system performance and deliver more accurate and personalized suggestions to users.

+## AWS Data Pipeline on Transient EMR Cluster
+# Movie Recommendation Airflow Workflow

+## Overview

+This Airflow workflow automates the process of setting up and running an Amazon EMR cluster for movie recommendation.
+It includes the following steps:

+1. **Create EMR Cluster:** Initiates the creation of an EMR cluster with specified configurations and applications, such as Spark and Hive.

+2. **Ingest Layer:** Submits a Spark job to ingest movie data into the EMR cluster, leveraging the script located at `s3://airflowemr/scripts/ingest.py`.

+3. **Poll Ingest Layer:** Monitors the status of the ingest layer Spark job and waits for completion before proceeding.

+4. **Transform Layer:** Submits a Spark job for transforming movie data, utilizing the script at `s3://airflowemr/scripts/Movie_Recommendation.py`.

+5. **Poll Transform Layer:** Monitors the status of the transform layer Spark job and waits for completion before terminating the EMR cluster.

+6. **Terminate EMR Cluster:** Terminates the running EMR cluster to ensure cost efficiency.

+## Prerequisites

+- AWS credentials with the necessary permissions to create and manage EMR clusters.
+- Configured EMR cluster settings, including key pair, subnet, and S3 bucket paths for logs and scripts.
+- SNS (Simple Notification Service) setup for email notifications.

+## Configuration

+- Update the `create_emr_cluster` function in the DAG file with your specific EMR cluster configurations.
+- Adjust the paths and filenames in the `add_step_emr` calls to point to your specific Spark scripts.

+## Usage

+1. Ensure that your Airflow environment is properly set up and the necessary plugins are installed.

+2. Copy the provided DAG file (`movie_recommendation_airflow_dag.py`) to your Airflow DAGs directory.

+3. Trigger the DAG manually or set up a schedule based on your requirements.

+4. Monitor the Airflow UI or logs for the progress of each step.

+5. Receive email notifications, if configured, through SNS for successful or failed executions.

+## Note

+This workflow includes the termination of the EMR cluster after processing to manage costs effectively.
+Make sure that all necessary data is persisted in your S3 bucket before cluster termination.

+For questions or issues, contact the workflow owner (specified in the DAG configuration).